 In this article, we have extended previous theoretical results on SFA to the case where the input data are generated from a set of statistically independent sources.
 The theory shows that (a) the optimal output of SFA consists of products of signals, each of which depends on a single source only and that (b) some of these harmonics should be monotonic functions of the sources themselves.
 Based on these predictions, we have introduced the xSFA algorithm to iteratively reconstruct the sources, in theory from arbitrary invertible mixtures.
-Simulations for a rather complicated nonlinear mixture of two audio sources have shown that the algorithm extracts both sources for 90% percent of the source pairs.
-The performance is substantially higher than the performance of independent slow feature analysis (ISFA; Blaschke et al., 2007), another algorithm for nonlinear BSS that relies on temporal correlations.
+Simulations have shown that the performance of xSFA is substantially higher than the performance of independent slow feature analysis (ISFA; Blaschke et al., 2007) and kTDSEP (Harmeling et al., 2003), other algorithms for nonlinear BSS that also rely on temporal correlations.